Frozen Yogurt Pops

 Prep time: about 1 to 2 hours

 - 1 8-oz. container of your favorite flavor of yogurt

-- Pour yogurt into small paper cups.
+- Pour yogurt into paper cups.
 Fill them almost to the top.

 - Stretch a small piece of plastic wrap across the top of each cup.

-- Using a popsicle stick, poke a hole in the plastic wrap.
+- Using the popsicle stick, poke a hole in the plastic wrap.
 Stand the stick straight up in the center of the cup.

 - Put the cups in the freezer until the yogurt is frozen solid.

-- Remove the plastic wrap, peel away the paper cup, and enjoy!
+- Remove the plastic wrap, peel away the paper cup, and eat your pop!

 Serves: 3 to 4